Vietnam.vn - Nền tảng quảng bá Việt Nam

 nghệ thuật sống”- Ảnh 8.

-In 1984, the United States Postal Service issued a stamp in honor of Lillian Moller Gilbreth.
+In 1984, the United States Postal Service issued a stamp to honor Lillian Moller Gilbreth.

-Lillian Moller Gilbreth's legacy is not only preserved in books on engineering and management, but also popularized through books and films based on the lives of the Gilbreth family with 12 children.
+Lillian Moller Gilbreth's legacy is not only preserved in books on engineering and management, but is also disseminated through books and films based on the life of the Gilbreth family with their 12 children.

 Lillian Moller Gilbreth - “Một thiên tài trong